Mi-CS/stylometric_features/data/README.md

 ### Datasets

-This folder contains the metadata in json format of the datasets employed.
+This folder contains the metadata of the datasets employed in json format.